August 8, 2019 | George Mattingly II

 While they could not help her solve algebra equations or navigate through college, they served as her biggest supporters, inspiring her to go coast to coast and around the world in pursuit of her goals.
-And in just one generation, Blake achieved a family milestone by earning her doctoral.
+And in just one generation, Blake achieved a family milestone by earning her doctorate.

 “They told me not to let location interfere with opportunity, so I’ve not only followed that educationally, but also throughout my career,” she said.

 Blake’s life trajectory, education and career culminated in 2017 when she was named the fifth president of University of Houston-Clear Lake—the first woman and first African-American to serve in that role.

 “I’m passionate about education because of what my parents taught me.
 Education is broader than the classroom.
 It is about learning to respect others, listening to issues, challenges and opportunities that are important to others and to see a way in which you can support them,” Blake said.